jmpreyes/cryptogui/README.md

 <br><br>
 I use this project as a way for me to learn Java GUI programming.
 Also diving into front-end development if I can!
 <br>
-(And it also helps me kill some time!)
+(And it also helps me kill some time by practicing and improving my skills!)
 <br>
 <br>
 Tasks (current, upcoming, planned, etc.):<br>